ashumz/hackshop/app/all/content/cards/paper-prototypes.md

 ### Paper Prototypes

 You should have several ideas from your brainstorming session.
-- [ ] Group any similar ideas together
+- [ ] Group any similar ideas together.
 - [ ] Take one idea (or group of ideas) per person and spend [5 minutes](https://www.google.com/#q=timer) building a paper prototype.

 #### How to build a paper prototype